Styggevatnet

 Styggevatnet is a glacial lake from the glacier Jostedalsbreen in Luster Municipality in Vestland county, Norway.
-The lake lies just southeast of the lake Austdalsvatnet.
 The lake is regulated by a dam and it empties into the river Jostedøla.
+The lake originally was located immediately to the southeast of the lake Austdalsvatnet, but after the construction of the dam, the two lakes have grown together as the water level rose.
 The lake is about 10 km to the east of Lodalskåpa and Brenibba in Jostedalsbreen National Park.

 Styggevatnet lies about 18 km from the Breheimsenteret information center, where one can learn about the glacier Nigardsbreen.
 In the lake, it is possible to kayak with a guide between the ice rocks to a nearby glacier.